MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 - Seamlessly move Contoso VMware-based workloads from their datacenter to Azure, and integrate the VMware environment with Azure.
 - After migration, the application in Azure should have the same performance capabilities as it does today in VMware.
 The application remains as critical in the cloud as it is on-premises.

-These goals support the decision to use AVS and validate it as the best migration method for Contoso.
+These goals support their decision to use AVS and validate it as the best migration method for Contoso.

 ## Benefits of running VMware workloads in Azure